tadamhicks/morpheus_docs/integration_guides/Automation/ansible.rst

 Another great feature with using Ansible and |morpheus| together is the built in support for utilizing some of the services that |morpheus| exposes for automation.
 One of these great services is known as Cypher (please see documentation on :ref:`Cypher` for more details).
 Cypher allows one to store secret data in a highly encrypted way for future retrieval.
 Referencing keys stored in cypher in your playbooks is a matter of using a built-in lookup plugin for ansible.

+..
+NOTE:: The lookup plugin depends on the ``requests`` module being installed for the system Python.

 .. code-block:: bash

     - name: Add a user